AdaCore/gnatcoverage/testsuite/Qualif/Appendix/Harness/app.rst

 several factors:

-* We need to assess the quality of these outputs during our development testing campains, and leveraging the qualification testbase for this purpose has clear maintenance benefits.
-We don't produce those outputs during qualification runs, however, to make sure that they don't interfere with the qualification results.
+* We need to assess the quality of these outputs during our development testing campaigns, and leveraging the qualification testbase for this purpose has clear maintenance benefits.
+We do not produce those outputs during qualification runs, however, and thus they do not interfere with the qualification results.

-* Having to fill them in reinforces the Test Case development rigor, as it adds one element that test writers have to care about when specifying expected outcomes.
+* The need to include this information reinforces the Test Case development rigor, since it needs to be taken into account by test writers when they specify expected outcomes.

 ------------------------
 Test evaluation criteria
 ------------------------

 A test either PASSes of FAILs.
-A test passes if and only if it runs to completion without hitting any cause of failure.
-We rely on a few concepts and mechanisms to validate our tests:
+A test passes if and only if it runs to completion without encountering any cause of failure.
+We rely on a few concepts and mechanisms to validate the tests:

 Internal Assertions for Program Tests
 *************************************